john-cd/rust_howto/src/categories/compilers/faster_linking.md

 [![cat-compilers][cat-compilers-badge]][cat-compilers]

 The Rust compiler spends a lot of time in the "link" step.
-LLD is much faster at linking{{hi:linking}} than the default Rust linker.
+LLD is much faster at linking{{hi:Linking}} than the default Rust linker.

 The default linker does a good job, but there are faster alternatives depending on the operating system you are using: